blesjosh/Ecommerce_follow_along/README.md

 - Password Encryption: Encrypting passwords before storing them in the database to enhance security.
 - Secure Data Storage: Saving user details while following best security practices.
 - Compliance: Ensuring password protection aligns with security laws like GDPR and PCI-DSS.

+## Milestone 7 :
+In this milestone, we implemented user login authentication by validating credentials and comparing encrypted passwords using bcrypt.
+The process involves retrieving user data, hashing the entered password, and matching it with the stored hash.
+If authenticated, access is granted; otherwise, an error is returned.
+This enhances security and protects user data. 🚀